wlchow/k8s-ops-manager-demo/README.md

     $ ./teardown.sh

 It is also worth checking in the [Google Cloud Platform Console](https://console.cloud.google.com), to ensure all resources have been removed correctly.

+## Acknowledgements
+This builds upon the work done by Paul Done which can be found here: [http://k8smongodb.net/](http://k8smongodb.net/)